snowyu/amforth/trunk/doc/source/TG/recipes/Values.rst

 the single cell sized :command:`VALUE` itself.
 They all use the same :command:`TO` command to change their content.
 This requires a non-trivial implementation to achieve it.
-Amforth uses a simple data structure for each value in the dictionary (flash).
+Amforth uses a simple data structure for each value in the dictionary (flash), almost identical to the one used by :command:`defer`.
 The first element contains the address of the actual data.
 This first field is followed by 2 execution tokens (XT) for the read and write operations.
 This makes the runtime operations fairly easy.
 The read operation (the 2nd element in the data structure) is called with the address of the 1st element.
 It is expected that the read operation leaves the data on the data stack.
 Similiar the write operation.
 The :command:`TO` command simply executes the write execution token (the 3rd element).
+The similarities between values and defers goes as far as :command:`to` and :command:`is` are in fact identical and can be used with both.

 This generic approach allows not only single cell data in EEPROM but any data everwhere.
 The following examples illustrate